EntilZha/entilzha.github.io/content/posts/2020/march/reproducible-ml.md

 I've done both in the past, but I've never been satisfied with my prior approaches.
 Thankfully, I think I've learned from the mistakes I made before and found a nice solution.
 The approach is generalizable to any experiment setup, but I've made some specializations to my specific use case using [allennlp](https://github.com/allenai/allennlp).
 Overall, my solution amounts to a python script of about 150 lines plus some configuration files.
 I'll refer to that as `hyper.py` and include its contents later on.
+I plan on open sourcing the whole project I'm working on with this, but for now I've put the `hyper.py` script in a gist.

 Here is the approach:

 1. Define a configuration file for a class of model (e.g., bert) that defines a hyper parameter sweep.
 2. In the case of `allennlp`, hyper parameters for a specific experiment are defined in a `json` or `jsonnet` file.
 I have a base configuration which the parameter values from (1) fill.